When The Bullet Hits the Bone: A Story of Survival

 Trauma #4: I’ve seen the needle and the Damage Done

-After 6 mos to a year of scrounging for drugs to keep from being sick, I sought help.
-I found it in the form of Father Daniel Egan, aka “The Junkie Priest” who I had met previously in Thompson Square Park in ”the Village.”
+After 6 mos to a year of scrounging for drugs, I sought help.
+I found it in the form of Father Daniel Egan, aka “The Junkie Priest” whom I had met previously in Thompson Square Park in ”the Village.”
 Father Egan got me a hotel room in a bowery flop house to kick cold turkey.
 It was there that I was forcibly raped by a stranger who broke in, threatened to kill me, and held me captive for 8 hours.
 In 1967 police procedures were not yet evolved.
 I was revictimized, not only asked by male cops what I’d been wearing and where I’d been prior to the hotel room invasion and sexual assault, but also asked if I was a virgin! (?)
 I was ignored when I asked to see mug shots of rapists because my attacker was a serial rapist who told me he had done it before and would do it again.

-In 1971 I married a “good Jewish man” who worked hard and didn’t drink or gamble.
+In 1971 I married again: a “good Jewish man” who worked hard and didn’t drink or gamble.
 I settled into suburban life and became an Earth Mother to three kids born in 74, 76, and 79.
 I was called “Super Mom” in a pejorative, not complementary way, by my family.

 Miraculously, I met an adoptee who was reunited with his birth mom.
 I was shocked.
 Open adoption was unheard of then and I had been told I’d never see my daughter again.
 I fantasized about her living a charmed life but feared she had remained in foster care as I had been told was possible (and which she did for a year).
 Either way, I thought she’d hate me for giving her away.